Information and Instructions About Your Certificate of Title

 - A salvage branding disclosure for vehicles 8 model years or newer

-- A title fee of $50 (the title fee for a Manufactured Home is $125) by check or money order, payable to the Commissioner of Motor Vehicles.
+- The title certificate fee of $50.00 (the title fee for a Manufactured Home is $125) by check or money order, payable to the Commissioner of Motor Vehicles.

 Every vehicle purchased with a Garageman Lien as proof of ownership or any vehicle subject to the DMV Salvage Vehicle Program must receive first be titled before it will be allowed to be registered.

-An applicant following the Garageman Lien procedure must present ownership documentation that includes a Notice of Lien and Sale (MV-901A) and a Garageman Affirmation and Bill of Sale (MV-901B).
-An applicant in the Salvage Vehicle program must present a Salvage Certificate (MV-907A) and an Salvage Examination/Title Application (MV-83SAL).
+An applicant following the Garageman Lien procedure must present ownership documentation that includes a Notice of Lien and Sale (PDF) (MV-901A) and a Garageman Affirmation and Bill of Sale (PDF) (MV-901B).
+An applicant in the Salvage Vehicle program must present a Salvage Certificate (MV-907A) and an Salvage Examination/Title Application (PDF) (MV-83SAL).
 For additional information, if needed, contact the DMV Title Services Bureau, telephone (518) 486-4714.
-The telephone service is available on weekdays, except Wednesdays and state holidays, between the hours of 9 a.m. and 4 p.m.

 When you apply for an original title certificate, you must provide proof ownership signed over to you, proof of sales tax payment, and proof of identity.